 - How many engagements do you get per X number of impressions?

 Now, these may sound pretty much the same, but they’re actually quite different.
 A site counts a view when a user has clicked on the post put in front of them, taking them to the actual page behind the post, rather than hanging around on their feed.

 While impressions refer to the number of times a post was seen or an ad was served, frequency is the amount of times that post or ad was viewed by the same unique user.
 For example, an ad may have 6 impressions due to it being seen 4 times by 1 user and twice by another.
 This is where unique user numbers enter the equation.

 Where Do Clicks Fit In?

-Clicks is the number of, well, clicks (touches if you’re using a smartphone).
+Clicks are the number of, well, clicks (touches, if you’re using a smartphone).
 Users might click on an ad or a link in one of your posts.

 When clicks are measured against impressions, you get a ratio called click-through rate (CTR).